zsparal/api-documentation/source/guides/gift-cards.rst

 * `Webshop Giftcard <https://www.webshopgiftcard.nl/>`_
 * `YourGift <https://www.yourgift.nl/>`_

 If you need a different brand, please reach out to your account manager or our support department.
+We can also support closed-loop gift cards.

 Using the :doc:`checkout </guides/checkout>`, your customer can pay part of the payment using gift cards and pay any remaining amount due using the other payment methods enabled on your website profile.